nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellOutputWithOutPoint` is a JSON object with following fields.
+`CellOutputWithOutPoint` is a JSON object with the following fields.

 *   `out_point`: [`OutPoint`](#type-outpoint) - Reference to a cell via transaction hash and output index.